 Sometimes the worrying sound is a squeak rather than a clunk.
 The most common cause of squeaking is a lack of lubricant, specifically on pivot points.
 As mentioned above, this is a typically easy fix.
 Just make sure you are using high-quality grease, lubricant, or spray silicone lubricant.
 Petroleum jelly and synthetic grease are both excellent options as well.

 Keep in mind that when you are lubricating any part of the elliptical, it is usually a good idea to remove the handlebars, and pedal arms before you get to work.
 You might also have loose handlebars which can be fairly bothersome.
 A quick tightening of the screws should be all you need to fix it.
 However, it is also possible that your handlebars are damaged in some way.
 This is more likely if you use your elliptical often.
 If they do turn out to be damaged, they should be replaced right away.

 You will know something is wrong if your pedals are stuck in one setting.
 This could be indicative of a defective motor.
 Some ellipticals will automatically adjust resistance levels depending on the workout.
 If your pedal resistance feels the same going downhill as it does going uphill, that means something is definitely out of wack.
 However, before immediately assuming that your motor is dead, try changing the resistance manually.

 If you can change it manually, that probably means that the motor is fine, but you need to replace your console.
 If changing the resistance manually is not working, the next thing to do is check the power.
 Most ellipticals run off battery power nowadays, so you can try checking the voltage of your battery(s).
-If you feel like you could do it, here’s a step-by-step video that will guide you through the motor replacement process!

 If your console display is dim or simply won’t turn on at all, this could mean you have weak or dead batteries.
 However, it could also be the result of a poor power connection/current.
 If your elliptical runs through an outlet and cord, try unplugging it.